trilitech/tezos-developer-docs/docs/tutorials/smart-contract/smartpy.md

 title: Deploy a smart contract with SmartPy
 authors: 'John Joubert, Sasha Aldrick, Tim McMackin'
 last_update:
-  date: 9 October 2023
+  date: 9 November 2023
 ---

-This tutorial covers using the Octez command-line client to deploy a smart contract to Tezos.
+This tutorial covers writing and deploying a simple smart contract with the SmartPy programming language.
-The tutorial uses the SmartPy programming language, which is one of the languages that you can write Tezos smart contracts in.
 SmartPy has syntax similar to Python, but you don't need any experience with Python or SmartPy to do this tutorial.

 - If you are more familiar with OCaml, try [Deploy a smart contract with CameLIGO](./cameligo).
 - If you are more familiar with JavaScript, try [Deploy a smart contract with jsLIGO](./jsligo).
 - To learn the Archetype language, try [Deploy a smart contract with Archetype](./archetype).

+SmartPy is a high-level programming language that you can use to write smart contracts for the Tezos blockchain.

+It abstracts away the complexity of using Michelson (the smart contract language directly available on-chain) and provides different syntaxes that make it easier to write smart contracts on Tezos.

 In this tutorial, you will learn how to:

-- Connect the Octez client to a testnet
 - Create a wallet
 - Get tokens from a faucet
 - Code a contract in SmartPy, including:
+  - Creating a contract in the online IDE
   - Defining the storage for the contract
   - Defining entrypoints in the contract
   - Writing code to run when the entrypoints are called
 - Deploy (or originate) the contract to Tezos and set its starting storage value
 - Look up the current state of the contract
-- Call the contract from the command line
+- Call the contract

 ## Tutorial contract